yienyoong/tp/docs/UserGuide.md

 ![editBefore](images/editBefore.png)

-2. John Doe's particulars will be updated and the new information will be displayed in the list of students.
+2. John Doe's particulars will be updated and the new information will be displayed in the list of student records.

 ![editAfter](images/editAfter.png)